Revisit Sorting Algorithms in C++

 Bucket Sort

-It is optimal when the sorted value deviation is small.
+It is optimal when the sorted value deviation is small (and non-negative in this example).

 void bucket_sort(vector<int>& vec) {